County town

-In the United Kingdom and Republic of Ireland, a county town is the most important town or city in a county.
-It is usually the location of administrative or judicial functions within a county and the place where the county's members of Parliament are elected.
-Following the establishment of the English county councils in 1889, the headquarters of the new councils were usually located in the county town of each county.
-However, the concept of a county town pre-dates the establishment of these councils.
+In Great Britain and Ireland, a county town is usually the location of administrative or judicial functions within a county, and the place where public representatives are elected to parliament.
+Following the establishment of county councils in England in 1889, the headquarters of the new councils were usually established in the county town of each county; however, the concept of a county town pre-dates these councils.

 The concept of a county town is ill-defined and unofficial.
-Some counties have their administrative bodies located elsewhere.
-For example, Lancaster is the county town of Lancashire, but the county council is located in Preston.
-Some county towns are no longer situated within the administrative county because of changes in the county's boundaries.
-For example, Nottingham is administered by a unitary authority separate from the rest of Nottinghamshire.
+Some counties in Great Britain have their administrative bodies housed elsewhere.
+For example, Lancaster is the county town of Lancashire, but the county council is in Preston.
+Owing to the creation of unitary authorities, some county towns in Great Britain are administratively separate from the county.
+For example, Nottingham is separated from the rest of Nottinghamshire, and Brighton and Hove is separate from East Sussex.
+On a ceremonial level, both are in their own respective counties geographically.

-UK county towns, pre-19th-century reforms

-Historic counties of England

-This list shows county towns prior to the reforms of 1889.

-Historic counties of Scotland

-Historic counties of Wales

-This list shows county towns prior to the reforms of 1889.